Abuse and Neglect of Older Adults:

 A woman may be concerned about how it reflects on her as a mother or grandmother.
 A man may hesitate to tell anyone if he feels it will reflect badly on him.

 Financial abuse is the most commonly reported form of abuse faced by older adults.
-It may affect older women and older men in different ways.

 - Older women are more likely to depend on others to help them with financial matters.